samsquire/ideas4/README.md

 I propose a virtual interrupt statement.
 The virtual if statement is only ran when another thread interrupts it in user space, by modifying its memory.

+In the [asynchronous non cooperative premption proposal for Golang they suggested inserting code into the instruction stream](https://github.com/golang/proposal/blob/master/design/24543-non-cooperative-preemption.md) to cause a scheduler trap.
+[See this design document on Scalable Go Scheduler Design Doc](https://docs.google.com/document/d/1TTj4T2JO42uD5ID9e89oa0sLKhJYD0Y_kqxDv3I3XMw)

 How to do this in a compiler, we generate two loops in assembly.
-One has the if statement one doesn't.
+One has the scheduler trap one doesn't.

 When another thread, the scheduler, decides that a process has executed for too long it switches the jump address to switch the loop to the one with the scheduler call.